 - A screen to display information

-- A device for input all of data
+- A device for inputting all of the data

 - Barcode scanner